When is the best time to take a school trip to France?

 by Rachel Lewis

 So when is the perfect time for a school trip to France?
-We’ve got together some key points worth thinking about when choosing dates for your next French trip.
+Take a look at some key points worth thinking about when choosing dates for your next French trip.

 What are the cheapest months to cross the Channel?

-Let’s compare making that crossing in October with one taken in June (on a typical Monday to Thursday trip):
+Let’s compare making that crossing in October with one taken in June (for a coach of 50 passengers on a typical Monday to Thursday trip):

 When is the easiest time to secure your place at our French centres?

-So, if you want to sidestep the waitlist and nab your school's own designated week at our centres year after year, travel between September–February.
+So, if you want to sidestep the waitlist and nab your school's own designated week on our highly-rated language immersion trips at our dedicated centres year after year, opt for a trip between September and February.

 Availability of our centres

-Groups who join us in late autumn or early spring also often benefit from having the centre all to themselves – giving students and teachers free rein to explore and use the range of facilities available.
+Groups who join us in in the autumn term also often benefit from having the centre all to themselves – giving students and teachers free rein to explore and use the range of facilities available.
 Leventhorpe School did just that and enjoyed having our Moulin aux Draps centre all to themselves.

 What dates to avoid when taking a school trip in France?